dltxio/idem-old/README.md

 This paper defines a protocol using standard cryptography and reputable KYC providers to assert claims such as Proof of Age, DoB, Address etc for re-use at online websites that require KYC.

-Each time an exchange requests an ID verifycation from a provider they incur a fee.
+Each time an exchange requests an ID verifycation from a user, the provider charges the exchange a fee.
 Further, users are required to provide KYC information and have it verified for each and every onboarding, instead of a portable, reusable verification from a trusted provider.
 By locally storing user's verified information, we can enhance the customer onboarding experience and reduce costs incurred by Vendors.

 Idem has two workflows, one for onboarding and one for onboarded users who have not completed any verification.